gradle/develocity-actions/README.md

 When submitting a pull request from a forked GitHub repository, a GitHub workflow that validates the change cannot publish a Build Scan® as workflows from forked repositories do not have access to secrets.
 An access token is required to publish a Build Scan®.

-_Note:_<br>
+> [!NOTE]
-The `Approve and Run` manual step documented [here](https://docs.github.com/en/actions/managing-workflow-runs/approving-workflow-runs-from-public-forks) must be enabled on the GitHub repository configuration to meet legal requirements (this is the default configuration).
+> The `Approve and Run` manual step documented [here](https://docs.github.com/en/actions/managing-workflow-runs/approving-workflow-runs-from-public-forks) must be enabled on the GitHub repository configuration to meet legal requirements (this is the default configuration).

 ### Maven workflow